-If Contractor receives a rating of less than accredited in any category, loses an accreditation, or fails to maintain a current and up to date accreditation, Contractor shall:
+If Contractor receives a rating of lessany status other than accreditedAccredited in any category, including, Under Corrective Action, Scheduled, Accredited-Interim, Accredited-Provisional, Expired, In-Process, and Denied, loses an accreditation, or fails to maintain a current and up to date accreditation, Contractor shall:

-- Notify Covered California within ten (10) business days of such rating(s) change.
-Contractor must implement strategies to raise Contractor's rating to a level of at least accredited or to reinstate accreditation.
-Contractor will submit a written corrective action plan (CAP) to Covered California within thirty (30) Days of receiving its initial notification of the change in rating or loss of accreditation. - 2) Following the initial submission of the CAP, submit a written report to Covered California, when requested, but no less than quarterly, regarding the status and progress of the accreditation reinstatement.
-Contractor shall request a follow-up review by the accreditation entity no later than twelve (12) months after loss of accreditation and submit a copy of the follow-up assessment report to Covered California within thirty (30) Days of receipt, if applicable. - 3) Proceed with any pre-NCQA Accreditation application submission steps to become newly accredited or re-accredited by NCQA. - 4) Coordinate improvement efforts and the CAP, as applicable, with any improvement efforts and corrective action plan(s) required by Health and Safety Code § 1399.872 (A.B.133 (2021)).
+- Notify Covered California within ten (10) business days of such rating(s)status change.
+Contractor must implement strategies to raiseaddress Contractor's ratingstatus to achieve a level of at least accreditedAccredited or to reinstate accreditation.
+Contractor will submit a written corrective action plan (CAP) to Covered California within thirty (30) Days of receiving its initial notification of the change in rating or loss of accreditation. - 2) Submit to Covered California any Corrective Action Plan (CAP) issued by NCQA that it is subject to, regardless of whether Contractor's accreditation status has changed, within thirty (30) days of receiving the CAP.
+Contractor shall submit to Covered California any relevant updates to the CAP and progress, such as documentation and final rulings associated with the CAP. - 2)3) Following the initial submission of the CAP, submit a written report to Covered California, when requested, but no less than quarterly, regarding the status and, if applicable, progress of the accreditation reinstatement.
+Contractor shall request a follow-up review by the accreditation entity no later than twelve (12) months after loss of accreditation and submit a copy of the follow-up assessment report to Covered California within thirty (30) Days of receipt, if applicable. - 3)4) Proceed with any pre-NCQA Accreditation application submission steps to become newly accredited or re-accredited by NCQA. - 4)5) Coordinate improvement efforts and the CAP, as applicable, with any improvement efforts and corrective action plan(s) requiredimposed by the Department of Managed Health Care pursuant to Health and Safety Code, § 1399.872-(A.B.133 (2021)).